 Dry rub vs bbq sauce

 Dry rubs are applied before cooking whereas bbq sauces are applied after cooking begins, often towards the end of cooking.
 Since most barbecue sauces are tomato based and full of sugar, they caramelize and burn quickly.
+(My keto bbq sauce recipe gets rave reviews!)

-How to dry rub chicken or pork
+How to dry rub chicken

 Dry the meat.
 Evenly coat the surface with the dry rub.
 Refrigerate on a rack overnight.
 Alternately, oil your meat, apply an even coating of seasoning.
 Massage into the meat or leave as is.
 Let sit for 20 minutes to several hours to overnight before cooking.

-When to put dry rub on chicken or pork
+When to put dry rub on chicken

 Apply dry rub to chicken or pork the day before, to several minutes before you grill.
 It’s up to you.
 The longer the rub sits on the meat, the stronger the flavor.
+Grill away and serve with a cooling Alabama white BBQ sauce and my favorite keto coleslaw.

-How much dry rub to put on chicken or pork
+How much dry rub to put on chicken

 How much dry rub you use depends on the potency of the rub and whether or not it contains salt.
 Some pre-made or store bought rubs have serving suggestions like: ¼ tsp per serving.
 I use ¼ – ½ teaspoon per side for chicken breasts or pork chops.
+I use more on my keto oven ribs.

-BBQ Dry Rub for Chicken or Pork
+Keto BBQ Rub for Chicken

 - Mix all ingredients together and store in an airtight container.